COVID-19 pandemic in Canada: Federal facilitation of testing

-Provinces have faced COVID-19 testing backlogs due to a shortage of supplies, including the chemical reagents required to complete the tests.
+Provinces faced COVID-19 testing backlogs due to a shortage of supplies, including the chemical reagents required to complete the tests.
 In late April, the federal government arranged for a cargo flight from China that delivered the equivalent of about six to nine months of production for one particular raw material for the 20-odd raw materials needed by supplier LuminUltra to supply reagent kits for RT-PCR machines.

 Types of COVID-19 tests

 Virus-RNA tests

-Health Canada identifies nucleic acid-based testing as "the gold standard used in Canada and abroad, for the diagnosis of active COVID-19 infection in patients with symptoms."
+Health Canada identified nucleic acid-based testing as "the gold standard used in Canada and abroad, for the diagnosis of active COVID-19 infection in patients with symptoms."
 The predominant type of testing is used in RT-PCR.
 They use a carefully produced and validated swab to collect a sample from a person's throat, back of the nose, or front of the nose.
 The swab is put inside a sealed container containing a medium that preserves the virus, which is sent to test-processing centres in the corresponding province or territory.
 At the centres, highly skilled technicians use large commercial machines from a variety of manufactures to process tens to hundreds batches of samples at a time.
 The test chemically strips the RNA from the sample then mixes it with a test kit containing chemical reagents designed to detect RNA signatures of SARS-CoV-2.
 The sample is cycled between a set of temperatures to amplify the chemical RNA signature.
 This leads to processing times that range from 4 to 24 hours.
 The actual RT-PCR test is 99 percent accurate.
 However, false-negative results are estimated to occur 8 to 10 percent of the time due to poor swabbing technique.
 They may be as high as 30 percent, depending on how long after symptom onset the test was performed.

-Provinces have faced COVID-19 testing backlogs due to a shortage of the chemical reagents and swabs required to complete the tests.

 Virus-RNA test reagent kits

-LuminUltra Technologies Ltd. of Fredericton is producing reagent test kits to use with automated RT-PCR machines.
+LuminUltra Technologies Ltd. of Fredericton produced reagent test kits to use with automated RT-PCR machines.
 On April 15, Trudeau announced that the company would be "ramping up production ... to meet the weekly demand in all provinces."
 The company announced the same day that it would provide "500,000 urgently needed COVID-19 tests per week to the Canadian federal government for use across Canada."